You are here

 Description of apple maggots

-Apple maggots are the major pest of homegrown apples in Iowa.
+Apple maggots are a major pest of homegrown apples in Iowa.
 Nearly 100% of the fruit from an untended apple tree will be damaged.
 Even trees that receive good care may have 50% or more damaged fruit.
 Apple maggot control is very challenging in the urban setting where untended trees and alternate hosts abound.

-Life cycle of apple maggots
+The life cycle of apple maggots

 Apple maggot damage, most noticed at harvest time, appears as knobby, misshapen fruit with small pits or blemishes on the outer fruit surface and brown, discolored streaks running through the flesh on the inside.
 A nickname for the apple maggot is "railroad worm" because of the slender brown streaks in the fruit flesh.